-TUITION FEES POLICY - effective from 1 March 2019
+TUITION FEES POLICY - September 2021

 This policy sets out important financial aspects governing your time as a student at Birmingham City University ("the University").
 It should be read alongside the Terms and Conditions and your Offer Letter for your academic year of entry.
 This policy forms part of the contract between you and the University.
-The University is committed to a fair and transparent policy in respect of tuition fees for students whilst also offering a range of methods in order to pay those fees.
+The University is committed to a fair and transparent policy in respect of tuition fees for students whilst also offering a range of methods to pay those fees.

-This policy applies to all students and includes undergraduate, postgraduate taught and postgraduate research.
+This policy applies to undergraduate, postgraduate taught and postgraduate research students.